Atomic-tech-Shadow/anime-streaming-api/replit.md

 ## Overview

 This is a Node.js REST API built with Express and TypeScript that scrapes anime-sama.fr to provide anime search, details, and streaming functionality.
-The application is designed for deployment on Vercel with serverless functions and includes intelligent caching, rate limiting, and passive authentication to interact with the anime-sama.fr website.
+The application features a **Universal System** that automatically works with any anime available on anime-sama.fr without requiring specific configurations per anime.
+The system extracts authentic data directly from the source, ensuring accurate episode counts and real streaming sources.

 ## System Architecture